TensorTeen/Text-Classification-school/README.md

+step 1 --> Please download the latest release and extract it to a folder

-step 1 (optional) -> create a conda environment ( conda create -n <name> python = 3.8)
+step 2 (optional) --> create a conda environment ( conda create -n <name> python = 3.8)

-step2 - > install required libraries:
+step 3 --> install required libraries:
 	pip install tensorflow
 	pip install easygui
 	pip install mysql-connector-python

-step -> run the program either by cmd or by ide
+step 4 --> run the program either by cmd or by ide